 In our view, New York City's debt and contingent liability profile is very weak.
-Total governmental fund debt service is 9.1% of total governmental fund expenditures, and net direct debt is 84.8% of total governmental fund revenue.
+Total governmental fund debt service is 9.1% of total governmental fund expenditures, and net direct debt is 87.7% of total governmental fund revenue.
 Our calculation of debt service includes \$1.08 billion in lease payments, \$576 million in state aid-supported Building Aid Revenue Bond (BARB) debt service, and \$170 million in state aid-supported Sales Tax Asset Receivable Corp.
 (STARC) debt service.
-We consider BARB and STARC bonds to be state-supported and secured by state building aid payable to the city and state sales tax revenues from New York Local Assistance Corporation, respectively; therefore, we exclude these amounts from the net direct debt calculation.
+We consider BARB and STARC bonds to be state-supported and secured by state building aid payable to the city and state sales tax revenues from New York Local Assistance Corporation, respectively; therefore, we exclude these amounts from our net direct debt calculation.

 New York City functions as a combined city, county, and school district, which results in a relatively larger debt profile when compared with that of other large cities.
 Because of this unique profile, overlapping debt is limited to debt outstanding associated with the Hudson Yards Infrastructure Corp.
-The city's financing program projects an estimated \$13.74 billion of GO and TFA bonds to be issued in fiscal years 2018 and 2019; an estimated \$6.75 billion is coming due within this period.
-About \$825 million of New York City's GO debt is in private placements with a number of financial institutions; however, there are no acceleration provisions or restrictive covenants in the loan documents.
+The city's financing program projects an estimated \$14.64 billion of GO and TFA bonds to be issued in fiscal years 2019 and 2020; with more than half this amount amortized over the same period.
+About \$825 million of New York City's GO debt and \$893 million of TFA debt is in private placements with a number of financial institutions; however, we believe there are no risks of acceleration associated with provisions or restrictive covenants in the loan documents.